Scales of Difference: Practicing Story-ing each other

 Location: Atwood Ballroom

-The Un-conference is a forum for faculty and staff to share and showcase the work they have done or to seek feedback on what they are planning for next year.
-We would like people to register to make a two-minute pitch at the beginning of this Un-conference, and then facilitate short conversations in small groups at a round table.
+The Unconference is a forum for faculty and staff to share and showcase the work they have done or to seek feedback on what they are planning for next year.
+We understand if you are unable to present, but, please make plans to come and participate.
+No RSVP needed for participation – just show up!

-- engage as a member of a diverse and multicultural world, and
+- Your accomplishments and efforts at enhancing yours and your students’ Engagement as a member of a diverse and multicultural world, or

 Time: 11:00 - 12:30 pm